ravendb/docs/Chapter01.rst

 Large Shared Data Banks".

 And from that point on, an absolute majority of the industry has been focused almost exclusively on relational databases.
-For a very long time, data storange *was* putting things in a database.
+For a very long time, data storage *was* putting things in a database.

 Until very recently, in fact...